efluid/testControlByteCode/README.md

 ## Running the tool

 * Add the maven/gradle dependencies in your project test scope (no maven central for now, compile it by yourself : _mvn clean install_)
-  * _You will need to compile https://github.com/cojen/Cojen in snapshot before_

 ```
 <dependency>